 No government of any country can stop bitcoin; it can only be banned in their locality as any individual nor government do not control the bitcoin network.

 The number of vendors accepting in Japan grows, it is incorporated by companies to their business in different ways.
-Info-Telecom and ATM manufacturer (Japan's Leading Printer(Oki Electric Industry Co Ltd, has ventured into the Bitcoin ATM business and they are to launch the first line of Bitcoin ATMs this month.
+Info-Telecom and ATM manufacturer (Japan's business and they are to launch the first line of Bitcoin ATMs this month.